fmlab-iis/Pregel/README.md

 [Label Propagation](https://en.wikipedia.org/wiki/Label_Propagation_Algorithm) is used to detect communities inside a graph by propagating vertex labels (communities).
 Each vertex stores a unique id, a value (its label) and its outgoing edges.
 The label represents the community that the vertex belongs to.
 Vertices migrate to the community represented by the majority of labels sent by its neighbors.

-[The BSP implementation](https://github.com/dbs-leipzig/giraph-algorithms) of the algorithm can be sketched as follows.
+[The Giraph implementation](https://github.com/dbs-leipzig/giraph-algorithms) of the algorithm can be sketched as follows.
 In superstep 0, each vertex propagates its initial value to its neighbors.
 In the remaining supersteps, each vertex will adopt the value of the majority of their neighbors or the smallest one if there is only one neighbor.
 If a vertex adopts a new value, it will propagate the new value to its neighbors.
 The computation will terminate if no new values are assigned or the maximum number of iterations is reached.
 The implementation adds a stabilization mechanism and avoids oscillating states.

 ### Adaptive Repartitoning